 Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-Word Origin for loam
+Word Origin and History for loaming n.

 lam "clay, mud, mire, earth," from Proto-Germanic *laimaz (cf. Old Saxon lemo, Dutch leem, German Lehm "loam"), from PIE root *(s)lei- "slimy" (see slime (n.)).
 As a type of highly fertile clayey soil, it is attested from 1660s.
 As a verb from c.1600.

 Soil composed of approximately equal quantities of sand, silt, and clay, often with variable amounts of decayed plant matter.

 Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.